 The difference between the two is that while the earlier one is open to all bidders, the latter’s scope is limited as it is shared with shortlisted suppliers.

 Pro tip: Do a thorough check before submitting an invited business proposal.
-Missing out on-minute details can kick you out from their consideration list.
+Missing out small details can kick you out from their consideration list.

 Unsolicited business proposal